karthikathota/Cloud/Azure/Readme.md

 ## Resource Groups

 A logical grouping of resources.
 All the services in a resource group have a similar lifecycle i.e deploy together, delete together.
 Any resoruce can access anyother resource in a resource group.
+Resource groups make the management of Azure resources easier.
+With a resource group, you can allow a user to manage all resources in the resource group, such as virtual machines, websites, and subnets.
+The permissions you apply to the resource group apply to all resources contained in the resource group.

 ## Subscriptions